-Tutor: Jeremy FordJeremy studied Graphic Design at Southport College of Art, (1972-5) and Illustration at Harrow College of Art, London (1975-8) Professional Artist and Illustrator since then, working on a wide variety of books, magazines, and greeting cards.
-Instructional watercolour and pastel art books published by Search Press.
+Tutor: Jeremy FordJeremy studied Graphic Design at Southport College of Art, (1972-5) and Illustration at Harrow College of Art, London (1975-8) A professional artist and Illustrator since then, working on a wide variety of books, magazines, and greeting cards.
+Instructional watercolour, pastel, and gouache art books published by Search Press.
 Work commissioned by The Royal Horticultural Society, Bradford Exchange Limited Edition Plates, and American Express Travel Guides, amongst many others.
-DVDs on painting in watercolour and pastel, and contributed to numerous art books.
+DVDs on painting in watercolour, pastel, and gouache and has contributed to numerous art books.
 In regular demand as a teacher and demonstrator and has a Certificate in Education (Post 16.)
 Demonstrates painting at many popular art events, working in all paint media.
 Demonstrated for St. Cuthbert's Paper Mill, (makers of Bockingford and Saunders Waterford watercolour papers) previously Senior Tutor and Principal UK Demonstrator for the Michael Wilcox School of Colour.
 Professional Associate and Former President of the S.A.A.

 Before You Attend